mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.5/index.md

 - Fixed a critical error in Metronome where existing jobs appear to be lost after upgrade.
 (COPS-6174)
 - Fixed an issue with unmounting external persistent volumes in Mesos.
 (COPS-5920)
+- Zookeeper log messages are now being forwarded to syslog.
+(COPS-6128)
+- Additional logging has been added to the installation scripts to aid in debugging installation issues.
+(COPS-5428)

 # Marathon Fixed and Improved Issues